 The EU regulator is considering to subject Over The Top ["OTT"] internet based services, which include messaging services, audio/video streaming applications and other services social media platforms, to its telecoms regulation.
 The current regulatory framework was designed for Electronic Communication Services ["ECS"].
 As OTT services grow rapidly and compete with established ECS, the latter are calling for a level playing field in terms of regulation.
 The German regulator, holding that the existing regulatory framework for ECS is applicable to certain types of OTT services, is taking a different approach.

-Self-Driving Cars: Buzzwords like "connectivity" and "autonomous driving" are the harbingers of a new era that we will be facing in the next 5 to 10 years.
-The traditional business of car manufacturers and their suppliers will become even more closely connected with companies in other areas, such as software and sensor technology, providing a fully integrated "mobility experience".
+This article was previously published in a special edition of the German newspaper Handelsblatt.
+Buzzwords like "connectivity" and "autonomous driving" are the harbingers of a new era that we will be facing in the next 5 to 10 years.

 The EU General Data Protection Regulation ("GDPR") is now in force, and the clock is officially ticking for businesses to bring their operations into line with its sweeping changes.